A Few Real-life Use Cases Of Condition Monitoring

 Reciprocating Compressor in a Shale Oil Plant, Petrobras

 Reciprocating compressors work on dirty and highly corrosive gases that deteriorate the lifespan and productivity of the component and plant.
 The machinery can often be thrown out of gear which can disrupt work.
 Having a second machine as back-up is useful but, in most cases, does not make business sense.
+Read more about real-life use cases of condition monitoring.
 The crux of the problem is the degradation of seals and damage caused to the internal compressor.
 A condition monitoring system can help to detect critical faults early on and shut down the entire machine for preventive care thus saving on time and money that would have been lost had the damage been done.

 Electrical Boxes, BOSCH